Sabudana Vada Recipe – Sagubiyyam Vadalu, Javvarisi Vadai

 #### Preparation Steps

-1. **Soak the Sago**: Rinse the sago pearls in running water.
+1. **Soaking the Sago**: Rinse the sago pearls under running water.
 Let them rest in a few tablespoons of water for 1-2 hours.
-Avoid soaking them in too much water, as this will cause excessive oil absorption during frying.
+Avoid soaking them in excessive water, as this will lead to excessive oil absorption during frying.

-2. **Mix Ingredients**: In a spacious mixing bowl, unite the soaked sago, coarsely ground peanuts, mashed potatoes, chopped green chilies, cumin seeds, lemon juice, and salt.
-Blend thoroughly until all components are uniformly combined.
-If you like, incorporate chopped coriander leaves for added flavor.
+2. **Mixing Ingredients**: In a large mixing bowl, combine the soaked sago, coarsely ground roasted peanuts, mashed potatoes, chopped green chilies, cumin seeds, coriander leaves, and salt.
+Mix thoroughly until all ingredients are well blended.

-3. **Shape the Vadas**: Take a small amount of the mixture and form it into flat patties or vadas.
-Make sure they are not excessively thick to ensure even cooking.
+3. **Shaping the Vadas**: Take a small amount of the mixture and shape it into small patties or vadas.
+Make sure they aren’t too thick to ensure even cooking.

-6. **Drain Excess Oil**: After frying, retrieve the vadas with a slotted spoon and place them on paper towels to absorb any extra oil.
+5. **Draining Excess Oil**: After frying, take the vadas out of the oil and place them on a paper towel to remove any excess oil.

 – Use medium or large-sized sago pearls for optimal texture.

-– Avoid soaking the sago in too much water; just enough to wet it is sufficient.
+– Avoid soaking the sago in too much water; just enough to moisten it is best.